What is a Sento?

 What to bring?

 For minimum supply, you would bring with you a towel and soap.
 Bring two towels, one for drying yourself and another for washing.
 Bring any facial/skin care products you may want to use.
 In case you forget to bring any items, you may purchase them at the sento.
 They usually sell towels, soap/shampoos and ice cream/juice drinks at the front.
 You can even try looking for vending machines, and my recommendation is to get an ice cold strawberry milk if you are willing to drink them.
-Not only that the sweet milk is soothing for me, but it re-hydrates me after I have spent time in the relaxing and composed atmosphere of the hot bath.
+Not only is the sweet milk soothing for me, but it re-hydrates me after I have spent time in the relaxing and composed atmosphere of the hot bath.
 Also, my throat feels nice as well when I down the tasty and milky strawberry drink.

 Common Etiquette and Manners for Sentos

 Sentos are separated by gender.
 There are two different entrances for two separate bathing areas.
 A entrance for men and women that are each in different areas of the sento facility.
 If one of those gender separated areas has a blue curtain covering top portions of the entrance, the area is usually for men.
 The blue curtain would most likely have a kanji, the Japanese character, stating men on the curtain, which is seen and written as "男”. "男” is pronounced as "Otoko".
-"Otoko" means men for Japanese.
+"Otoko" means men in Japanese.
 For female, generally the red affiliated curtain symbolizes the color for females to enter with the Japanese character for female or women pronounced as "Onna" stated on it.
 "Onna" is written on the red entry curtain as ”女” symbolizing women in Japanese Kanji.
 Be careful not to mix the colors up, remember blue=men and red=women.

 Cleaning your body before getting into the hot bath is of huge importance.
 You would not want to bathe in the Ofuro, or Japanese bath tub, without cleaning your body first with soap and water at the showering area.
 The showering place is usually near the bath tubs.